-New Jersey Cultivation License
+How to open a New Jersey Cultivation License in 2022

 So, now it’s the perfect time to start preparing for the endeavor.
 Take into consideration that the licensing application can be tricky and confusing, that’s why you should always contact a professional to help you with your application.
 Social Equity & Diversely owned businesses that apply for a conditional license and have local approval will be the license applicants that walk away with the license to sell marijuana in NJ.

-What is a New Jersey Cultivation License
+How much does a New Jersey Cultivation License Cost?

 A Class 1 Cultivator License is a legal document that allows its owner to grow, cultivate, or produce cannabis in the state of New Jersey, as well as sell and transport this cannabis to other cannabis cultivators, or usable cannabis to cannabis manufacturers, cannabis wholesalers or cannabis retailers but not to consumers.
 The license fees are as follows:

 In order to apply for a Class 1 Cultivation License, the applicant must: